 Please be ready with your application reference number starting with 'P'.
 For example P1234567

-Applying to almost any organisation, roles, licenses and even volunteering positions will require you to provide a valid National Criminal History Check certificate.
+Applying to almost any organisation, roles, licenses and even volunteering positions will require you to provide a valid Nationally Coordinated Criminal History Check certificate.
 The interpretation or use of a Police Check is discretionary across different organisations, depending on their internal risk control strategy.
 Yet, the Australian government mandates that individuals employed (in certain roles like aged care) must have a valid Police Check.

 Now, if you are requested to provide a Police Check for any role you have applied for, you should know that;

 Applicants can apply for a Police Check via their mobile devices, PC or Tablets through the ANCC® website.
 The application process/forms on the website take less than 15 minutes to complete.
 Also, applications done via the online portal can be completed anywhere.
 This makes it convenient for people with tight schedules or physical impediments.

 Whenever a Police Check application is filled, we forward them to the national criminal database over a secured network protocol after our internal checking & compliance process is complete.
 The ANCC system mails the electronic copy to the applicants, with a physical copy to follow if it was requested at payment checkout.

 All the procedures stated above are usually completed within 48 hours or even earlier.
 The quick timing makes this method convenient for applicants who have a limited window to providing a Nationally Coordinated Criminal History Check certificate.

 It is not uncommon for Police Check applications to get delayed past three business days.
 However, when this happens, the most plausible explanation is that such a Police Check application is being flagged for “manual review”.